dkarunakaran/carnd-traffic-sign-classifier-p2/README.md

 ```

-Here are the rsult of the prediction:
+Here are the result of the prediction:

 | Image			        |     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|